cobaltgit/CobaltAPI/README.md

 ## Endpoints

+`GET /ping`
+Returns a simple "Pong!" response, showing that the API is online

 `GET /fact?count={count}`
 Get \<count\> random facts from a list of 3,090 facts
 `count`: integer - optional parameter - the number of facts to retrieve - can be anywhere between 1 and 3090 (default: 1)